top of page

 3. Keep a Paper Trail

 Staff (unfortunately) are not mind readers.
 If you have a dispute with someone, remember to save screenshots and/or logs of the dispute, otherwise we won't be able to act on it.
-If you provide a report without logs or a screenshot, the first response is going to be asking for them in almost all cases.
+If you provide a ticket without logs or a screenshot, the first response is going to be asking for them in almost all cases.
+In addition, the only things staff can act on are player issue tickets on the Discord.
+If you have an issue, it is critical it goes in the system so that it can't get lost.
+In this ticket, please ensure you clearly state which rule or rules you feel are being broken.

 4. Don't Cheat